-I was extremely honored to sit down with a handful or other bloggers to talk with the Author Kathryn Stockett (Atlanta resident) of The Help.
-She was joined by long time friend and Director Tate Taylor and two of the Cast members Viola Davis who plays Aibileen and Octavia Spencer who plays Minny.
+I was extremely honored to sit down with a handful of other bloggers to talk with the Author Kathryn Stockett (Atlanta resident) of The Help.
+She was joined by long-time friend and Director Tate Taylor and two of the Cast members Viola Davis who plays Aibileen and Octavia Spencer who plays Minny.

-I'm one of those Moms that lives under a rock and doesn't have time to read.
+I'm one of those Moms that live under a rock and don't have time to read.
 Yes I know I'm terrible but I work full time and have lots of writing that I do each week.
 But I got to see the movie last week and let me just say, it's the best one that I've seen this year.
-Being able to laugh and cry in the same movie isn't something most directors can pull of easily.
+Being able to laugh and cry in the same movie isn't something most directors can pull off easily.

 Viola Davis brings an entirely new level of amazing acting as her character Aibileen cares for little Ma Mobley reassuring her that You is Kind, You is Smart, You is Important.
 Skeeter sees that there is an amazing story to be told from the help's perspective so she asks Abileen to help tell her story.